fabiofanni/amazon-price-alert/README.md

-# amazon-price-alert
+# Amazon.com Price Alert Script
 Amazon price scraping alert with headless Chrome browsedriver.
-Amazon.com recently prevented standard "http get" scraping, however simulating a real browser session with a headless driver still works.
+This is shamelessly based off this tutorial: https://www.youtube.com/watch?v=Bg9r_yLk7VY.
+The only significant difference is that to this day, Amazon.com recently prevented standard "http get" scraping on most of its websites.
+However simulating a real browser session with a headless driver still works.
 Once the chrome driver is up, the script dumps everything on a beatifulsoup object, so that the relevant bits can be extracted.
-If price is above/below a certain threshold, an email alert is also produced.
+The check_price function runs every hour: if price is above/below a certain threshold, an email alert is also produced.

+This requires to setup URL, target price and chrome driver location.
+Moreover a regular gmail address with two-factor authentication is needed to create the email alert.